net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.22.1
+- Removed test code from the simulator.

 1.22
 - Added support for Dynamic Batteries.
 - Added ability to interrupt the resource consumption simulator.
 NOTE: duration estimates will be unavailable.